Dylancouzon/Feriale/README.md

 <hr>

 ## Summary
-This App was the main website for a French game server that I created in 2010.
+Web app designed and coded by myself in 2010 and maintained until 2012.

-The users were able to create an account, join the game, interact with the community and manage their account/online characters.
+It was a platform for an online French game server, it allowed users to create an account, join the game, communicate with each other, and buy items for their online characters.

 <br>
 <hr>